al-broco/mimosa-jscs/README.md

 ### Examples

-To lint your Javascript use to JSCS' [Crockford](http://javascript.crockford.com/code.html) preset, add the following to your project's Mimosa configuration:
+To lint your Javascript using JSCS' [Crockford](http://javascript.crockford.com/code.html) preset, add the following to your project's Mimosa configuration: